-Note that in order to make a favorable impression on the judge, Client X also followed his attorney’s advice to dress professionally, wearing a dress shirt and tie, colors carefully coordinated with the box.
+Note that in order to make a favorable impression on the judge, Client X also followed his attorney’s advice to dress professionally, wearing a dress shirt and tie, with colors somewhat coordinated with the box.

 That was the smartest thing any of the onlookers were quoted as saying.
 The article quoted three courthouse workers who had heard about the box and made their way downstairs to get a look, which seems to have resulted in the following exchange: